 Caste Discrimination Essay

-Edited By Shubhangi Gupta | Updated on Jul 08, 2023 02:16 PM IST
+Edited By Team Careers360 | Updated on Oct 04, 2024 06:13 PM IST

 People are categorised according to their place of birth, community, and place of employment under the caste system.
-The practise of caste discrimination in India has its roots in history but has undergone numerous significant alterations since then and now the practice has been banned and declared illegal by the government.
+The practice of caste discrimination in India has its roots in history but has undergone numerous significant alterations since then and now the practice has been banned and declared illegal by the government.
 Here are a few sample essays on the topic ‘Caste Discrimination’.

 100 Words Essay On Caste Discrimination

-Indian society has long been heavily dominated by the caste system and became corrupt because of the nation's obsession with it.
-Originally, the caste system was intended to create distinct groups within our community in order to create social stratification and a separation of occupations.
+Indian society has long been heavily dominated by the caste system and has become corrupt because of the nation's obsession with it.
+Originally, the caste system was intended to create distinct groups within our community to create social stratification and a separation of occupations.
 However, over time, this division took the form of a pyramidal structure, with the highest caste being linked to receiving the most respect.
 The rigid adherence to traditions, customs, and certain beliefs like superstitions or reincarnation and the deeds of previous lives was what made this patriarchal system toxic.
 All of this led to the treatment of Dalits and other members of the untouchable caste with cruelty and oppression.

 200 Words Essay On Caste Discrimination

 In Indian society, the caste system has existed for a very long time and has a strong foundation.
 The Hindu community was divided into four main castes: Brahmins, Kshatriyas, Vaisyas, and Shudras.
-Apart from this, there exists tens of thousands of sub-castes and communities.
+Apart from this, there exist tens of thousands of sub-castes and communities.
 Instead of fostering a sense of respect for all professions, the caste system ultimately became a tool for discrimination.
 In the Indian caste system, people began constructing a ladder or pyramid structure to represent the degree of respect that should be accorded to each caste.
 The group of persons connected to the caste "shudras," subsequently known as the "untouchables," was the most persecuted and disadvantaged caste.

 They were later given the name "Harijans" by Mahatma Gandhi.
 The scenario of the caste system in India has altered due to social reformers such as Dr. Ambedkar and Raja Rammohan Roy, as no caste discrimination is now permitted.
 They actively fought for the rights of OBCs, STs, and other caste groups.
-But despite their struggles and development of society, the caste system continues to have a negative impact on people's attitudes.
+But despite their struggles and the development of society, the caste system continues to have a negative impact on people's attitudes.
 It is essential to raise awareness, particularly in rural areas, to encourage people to get over their fixation on the caste system and to end all forms of caste-based discrimination by speaking out against them.

 500 Words Essay On Caste Discrimination

 Indian society has a caste system that has existed for thousands of years.
 Ancient scriptures also make a categorical mention of castes.
-Eventually, this sort of segregation gave way to greed, which led to the higher castes oppressing the lower caste.
+Eventually, this sort of segregation gave way to greed, which led to the higher castes oppressing the lower castes.
 Over time, the caste system changed and produced worse social ills.

 However, as of now caste-based unfairness and prejudice are illegal in Independent India according to the law.
-Additionally, the government established a reservation system or "quota" for those from ST, SC, and OBC families in order to make up for the injustice done to lower castes or scheduled tribes in the past.
+Additionally, the government established a reservation system or "quota" for those from ST, SC, and OBC families to make up for the injustice done to lower castes or scheduled tribes in the past.

 Even though the goal of the quota system was to give jobs and education to those who needed them and belonged to the socially backward classes, people soon began to abuse it for unfair means, such as obtaining reservations or opportunities for employment or education when they didn't need them and came from wealthy families.